 Our program will provide an atmosphere where individuals are respected and recognized for their uniqueness.
 We will offer encouragement and support to foster each person's self esteem, autonomy, competence and success.

-Once you have completed the initial “Child Development Center Application” on the Apply Now tab, send it to Department Assistant Denise Ehret at firstname.lastname@example.org.
+Once you have completed the initial “Child Development Center Application”, send it to Department Assistant Denise Ehret at email@example.com.
 She will contact you to set up a Zoom meeting and go through the forms with you.